mwc360/mwc360.github.io/_posts/2026-07-24-Incremental-Liquid-Clustering-Fabric-Runtime-2.md

 - **Standard strategy from OSS Delta Lake:** rewrites files in partial Z-Cubes.
 - **Incremental strategy:** clusters the new files and leaves healthy clustered files alone.

 Append a few batches and run `OPTIMIZE`, then use **Fast-forward 20×** to see how repeated small writes compound.
-The second half lets you add overlapping files and adjust the auto-reclustering thresholds.
+The second half lets you add overlapping files and adjust the Auto Reclustering thresholds.

 {% include interactive.html src="/assets/playgrounds/incremental-liquid-clustering.html?embedded=1" open_src="/assets/playgrounds/incremental-liquid-clustering.html" title="Interactive incremental Liquid Clustering simulator" height="1400" class="playground-embed" %}

 The model intentionally simplifies file selection and overlap scoring so the behavior is visible.
 The real engine evaluates file statistics across all clustering dimensions and makes additional decisions about target file sizes, deletion vectors, and clustering health.

-# Auto reclustering protects query performance
+# Auto Reclustering protects query performance

 Only clustering new files would minimize writes, but it could gradually reduce query performance.
 New files can overlap existing value ranges, causing a predicate to touch more files than necessary.